emredurur/warehouse-inventory-management-system/README.md

 After creating the database, update the connection string in the project according to your local SQL Server configuration.

+## Detailed Project Report

+A detailed academic report of the project can be found in the `docs` folder.

 ## How to Run